machinetranslate/machinetranslate.org/events/machine-translation-meetup-2.md

 Simulated low resource dataset usually consist of random text and, as a result, lacks the authenticity of document level texts.
 Actual low resource data is more structured and also more restrictive in its coverage of the actual language in consideration while simulation just produces a lot of different texts.

-<h3>Do you have advice on useful approaches, tools and methods for creating parallel corpora from scratch?</h3>
+<h3>Do you have any advice on useful approaches, tools and methods for creating parallel corpora from scratch?</h3>

 <h4>Francisco Guzman</h4>